On this page

 #Examples (What are examples for Form TM.6?)

-- Common weakness: A traveler submits the TM.6 form with missing flight information, resulting in additional questioning at immigration.
+- Common weakness: A traveler submits the form with missing travel dates, causing delays at the immigration checkpoint.

 Common misconceptions (What misconceptions surround Form TM.6?)